chocolateboy/ipc-event-emitter/README.md

 Note that the "error" event is special-cased by EventEmitter, and can't be pinned.
 Attempting to pin an event with this name will raise an error.

-Returns a promise with the same behaviour as `emit`.
+Returns a promise with the same behavior as `emit`.
 As with `emit`, the value resolved by the promise is unspecified.

 ## unpin